Hetty Sorrel: Story

 The novel revolves around a love triangle between vain and pleasure-loving Hetty Sorrel, Captain Arthur Donnithorne the young squire who seduces her, and Adam Bede her unacknowledged suitor.
 Although she is indifferent to good, stalwart Adam Bede, he is in love with Hetty.
 She is only a milkmaid yet she longs for the luxurious life of an upper class lady.
 In the 1700 - 1800s, marriage was approved within the same socioeconomic classes.
 In this respect, Hetty's desire to marry into wealth is extremely naive and almost comical.
 Being young and inexperienced she believes she is destined to this life due to her physical beauty.

 Hetty is attracted to Captain Donnithorne mostly because he is a rich man.
 He abuses his power to seduce Hetty into a sexual affair and she appears to fall in love with him.
 Although Eliot insists that Arthur is overall a good, conscionable man, his seduction of Hetty is selfish and degrading.
 He knows he will never marry her and he compromises her reputation with their tryst.

 Adam interrupts a meeting between them in the Chase and he is devastated.
 The two men fight and Adam insists Arthur write Hetty a letter before he returns to the militia informing her that their relationship is over.
 Broken-hearted and secretly pregnant, Hetty agrees to marry Adam to improve her situation.
 Before they wed however she abandons Adam and runs away in search of Arthur.
 She makes a long and arduous journey to Windsor only to discover the militia has moved to Ireland.
 Unwlling to return to the village and shame her family, Hetty considers suicide by drowning herself in an icy cold pond.
 She loses her nerve and delivers her baby in an inn.
 She kills the child by abandoning him in a field where he dies of exposure.

 Hetty is caught and tried for child murder.
 Adam is devastated yet he blames Arthur and forgives Hetty.
 She is found guilty and sentenced to hang.
 When Arthur takes a leave from the militia to attend his grandfather's funeral, he hears of Hetty's impending execution.
 He races to the court and has her sentence commuted to penal transportation to Australia for the rest of her life.
-In the end Hetty is permitted to return to Australia after serving eight years of her sentence but dies before she reaches England.
+In the end Hetty is permitted to return from Australia after serving eight years of her sentence but dies before she reaches England.